grpc-ecosystem/grpcdebug/README.md

 #### Insecure Connection

-To connect to a gRPC endpoint without any credentials, we don't any special flags.
+To connect to a gRPC endpoint without any credentials, we don't use any special flags.
 If the local network can connect to the given gRPC endpoint, it should just work.
 For example, if I have a gRPC application exposing admin services at `localhost:50051`: